 - Dust with cocoa powder before serving.

-Leftovers can be stored in the fridge for up to 2 days.
+Leftovers can be covered and stored in the fridge for up to 4 days.
+Tiramisu can be made and frozen for up to 3 months.
+See FAQ above.